CatCon

 Defining Functions

-To define functions use the #define
+To define functions use the #define function.

 "sq" [